This page shows you how to create a serverless index to store dense or sparse vectors.

 'tags': None}

-Create a serverless index from a backup
+Create an index from a backup

 Migrate a pod-based index to serverless